 Cooperation by negotiated agreements

 The Federal Government, employers’ associations and professional associations concluded in 2004 the “National Pact for Career Training and Skilled Manpower Development in Germany”.
 It contained a self-commitment of the employers to provide more training places and additional support measures from the public sector.
 The National Pact aimed among others at securing the provision of apprenticeship placements and improving guidance to students in companies.
-The pact is meanwhile continued as ‘Alliance for Initial and Further Training’ (2015-2018).
-It includes a widened range of VET stakeholders (Federal Ministries, Standing Conference of the Ministers of Education and Cultural Affairs, Federal Employment Agency, Employers’ associations, Trade Unions).
-The pact calls for
+The pact is meanwhile continued for the second time as “Alliance for Initial and Further Training” until 2021.
+It includes different VET stakeholders (federal ministries, Standing Conference of the Ministers of Education and Cultural Affairs, Federal Employment Agency, Employers’ associations, Trade Unions).
+The 2019 concluded alliance aims at:

 - Federal Ministry of Education and Research(BMBF): https://www.bmbf.de/en/the-german-vocational-training-system-2129.html (english)